 It will take you less than one hour to drive to the town from Minneapolis.
 Some of the most exciting attractions include:

 - Numerous museums like Alliveo Military museum dedicated to the US military

 - Anderson Center at Tower View

+These museums bring to light the town’s illustrious history.
 You will also enjoy hiking the tracks that will lead you to Barn Bluff.
-This is the last point where you will get breathtaking views of the city’s beauty to its entirety.

 See related: 30 Cheap Places to Travel [Ultimate Guide]

 The name “Lake Minnetonka” comes from the Native American term for a glacial lake that once existed in this area.
 You can start this day trip by taking a scenic drive to the lake.